One of the distinguishing features of a mammal is that they have hair. I wanted to find out why mammals have hair and if all mammals have hair.

 Niacin, also known as vitamin B3, helps repair DNA.
 The DNA in the hair follicles passes messages to the cells in the follicles.
 These messages are necessary for healthy hair growth.

 Whereas Niacin helps to repair DNA, Zinc supports the production of DNA.
 This production of DNA divides the cells and is essential for hair growth.
 Zinc is also a contributory factor in balancing hormones.
-Hair loss can be caused by unbalanced hormones, and without enough zinc, the structure of the hair follicle can break down, leading to shedding.
+Unbalanced hormones can cause hair loss, and without enough zinc, the hair follicle structure can break down, leading to shedding.